-- Specialized training for CIS Child Protection Policy requirements and expectations for school leaders and responsible Department heads. - Training sessions and workshops that are delivered throughout the year to help staff members and community recognize the signs of abuse. - Age-appropriate student instruction annually which incorporates safe touch and child personal safety curriculum.
+- Specialized training for CIS Child Protection Policy requirements and expectations for school leaders and responsible Department heads. - Training sessions and workshops that are delivered throughout the year to help staff members recognize the signs of abuse. - Age-appropriate student instruction annually which incorporates safe touch.